Gran Canaria · Canary Islands

 🧭 Navigation Tips

-Note emergency shelter options for each stage.
+Note water locations and emergency shelter options for each stage.

 Check weather and trail conditions the evening before each stage.